are available 24/7 through your installation Family Advocacy Program.

 F. E. Warren AFB, WY 82005-2502

 Contact information for key programs and services at this installation.

 Each installation provides information about the types of schools and programs offered on or near your installation for your child.
 Learn about the types of programs, guidelines and requirements for each school.
 Whether you choose to send your child to a Department of Defense School, a private school or public school, your installation can help you explore all of your options to make the right decision for you and your child.

 Laramie County School District #1 (LCSD1) is the public school system that serves Cheyenne and F.E.
 Warren AFB.
-The district is comprised of 3 rural elementary schools, 26 city elementary schools, 3 junior high schools, 3 high schools and 1 alternative high school.
+The district is comprised of 3 rural elementary schools, 26 city elementary schools, 3 junior high schools, 3 high schools, 1 alternative high school and a virtual public option since covid.
 LCSD1 also has 1 charter school, Poder Academy.
-LCSD1 enrollment for 2017-2018 school year was 13,651 students.
+LCSD1 2021-2022 enrollment 14,010 Students.

 Laramie County School District #1 is a boundary-driven district.
 Students' residential address determines which school they will attend.
 Detailed district information can be found at www.laramie1.org.

 The City of Cheyenne has faith based private school opportunities for children.
-Contact the School Liaison Officer at the Airman & Family Readiness Center for more information by calling 307-773-5943.
+Contact the School Liaison Officer at the Military & Family Readiness Center for more information by calling 307-773-5943.

 Homeschooling is an increasingly popular educational alternative in which children learn outside of conventional schools under the general supervision of their parents.
 Some homeschooling families operate like small-scale versions of conventional schools, with textbooks and tests and traditional grades.
 Others adapt ideas from alternative educational philosophies and give children considerable control over what is learned and how learning takes place.
 There are numerous websites dedicated to those that wish to home school.
 Explore the world-wide web for the many homeschooling options available.